Fruit and veg recipes for kids. Sneaky Veg is a family food blog with many hidden vegetable recipes and other vegetarian meal ideas.

 The answer to how to get kids to eat more vegetables feels a bit like the parenting holy grail – if I had a definitive answer to this I’d be a millionaire!
 Sneaking vegetables into kids food sometimes gets a bit of bad press.
 Yes, I agree that children need to get used to seeing vegetables on their plates.
 However, if I don’t make hidden veg recipes then my older kids would NEVER manage to get their five a day.
 I take the approach now that I add a portion of veg whenever I can – eg add puréed sweet potato to pancakes or cauliflower with macaroni cheese – but I also serve up delicious unhidden vegetables on the side.
 Needless to say most of this ends up being ignored but at least no-one cries any more if there are peas on their plate!

-I started Sneaky Veg to share some of my hidden fruit and vegetable recipes.
+I started Sneaky Veg to share some of my fruit and veg recipes for kids.
 Over time the blog has evolved into a vegetarian family food blog – with lots of fruit and veg of course – and you’ll find recipes here that don’t hide the veg at all, rather they celebrate it’s deliciousness.

 A brief note on oven timings.
 My oven is a fan oven and being a home cook I don’t have a professional kitchen with which to test other options in.
 Each oven works in its own particular way, so just be aware that the times I specify may need to be adjusted for your own oven.